ibm-cloud-docs/cloud-databases/reference-monitoring.md

 #### PostgreSQL Used CPU for an instance
 {: #ibm_databases_for_postgresql_cpu_used_percent}

 How much CPU is used as a percentage of total CPU available.
-Only for deployments that have dedicated CPU
+This metric is available only for the Dedicated Hosting Model.
+For deployments on the Shared Hosting Model, use the `ibm_databases_forcpu_usage_seconds` metric to assess database CPU utilization.
+Applying the `average_over_time` function to this metric can provide meaningful insights.

 | Metadata | Description |
 |----------|-------------|